maxhbr/LDBcollector/md/MPL-2.0.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/MPL-2.0.html "SPDX"))

--   **↑**This license is compatible with the DebianFreeSoftwareGuidelines (DFSG-free) (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))
+-   **↑**“This license is compatible with the DebianFreeSoftwareGuidelines (DFSG-free)” (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   Google Classification is RECIPROCAL (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))
+-   “Google Classification is RECIPROCAL” (source: [Google OSS Policy](https://opensource.google.com/docs/thirdparty/licenses/ "Google OSS Policy"))

--   Per SPDX.org, this license was released in January 2012.
-This license list entry is for use when the standard MPL 2.0 is used, as indicated by the standard header (Exhibit A but no Exhibit B).
+-   “Per SPDX.org, this license was released in January 2012.
+This license list entry is for use when the standard MPL 2.0 is used, as indicated by the standard header (Exhibit A but no Exhibit B). ” (source:
-    (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/mpl-2.0.yml "Scancode"))